Learn About the Chart of Accounts

 Frequently Asked Questions

-1. Is the chart of accounts under My MonkeyPod the same as the chart of accounts under Finance?
+Is the chart of accounts under My MonkeyPod the same as the chart of accounts under the Finance menu?